Flooding

 Is regular follow-up necessary after the course?

 Follow-up every 1-3 months is recommended to assess the risk of symptom recurrence and adaptation to daily life.
-The therapist will adjust ongoing support measures based on progress, such as reinforcing cognitive-behavioral exercises or introducing other adjunct therapies.
+The therapist will adjust subsequent support measures based on progress, such as reinforcing cognitive-behavioral exercises or introducing other adjunct therapies.

 Does the success rate of flooding therapy vary among individuals?
 What are the main influencing factors?